neemzy/patchwork/README.md

 Views are handled by Twig.
 The main thing to remember is that your application is accessible in templates through the `app` variable, which will let you expose pretty much anything you may need.
 Twig extensions are also defined in `app/bootstrap.php`.

-The recommended directory structure for your `app/views` directory looks like this :
+The recommended directory structure for your `app/views` directory looks like this:

 ```
 admin             : back-office templates